 Art of Inquiry LLC presents unique interactive, multi-year astrobiology curriculum for upper elementary and middle school students.
 The course welcomes students into the open field of science, fostering their curiosity and sense of wonder.
 According to the latest educational studies, questions matter more than answers -- and we focus on active questioning as a major goal for the course.
-The courses are developed and taught by Julia Brodsky, an astrophysicist by training, with many years of experience teaching International Space Station astronauts and flight controllers as well as K-12 students.
-Julia is a frequent presenter at educational and scientific conferences, including the AbSciCon international conference on astrobiology.

 Our curriculum is not set in stone - very much the reverse; it is living and breathing, following the achievements, discoveries, and, naturally, the current theories and misconceptions in modern science.
 The topics are updated and moved around on a regular basis, following the needs of the students, and reflecting new scientific developments.

 Fall session, Year 1 (From Cosmology to Space Mission Planning)

 We start our year-long astrobiology course with a discussion on the deep concepts of cosmology and physics, such as time, space, matter and gravity, building a foundation for our future explorations, and helping the students to see themselves on a cosmic scale.
 From there, we move on to discuss the origin and properties of the Solar System, and briefly touch on the properties of the Sun.

 In the second part of the session, we take a look at the specifics of the rocky planets, gas giants, asteroid belt and Jovian and Saturnian moons.
 In the process, we discuss which planets seem to be the most promising for astrobiology research, and consider the hazards and obstacles we could experience while planning a mission to those planets.

 Winter session, Year 1 (From Complexity to Paleontology)